Application Details and Admission Requirements

 Ans: There are no special terms for this programme.
 This programme follows the NUS Academic Calendar (eg. Semester 1 - August and Semester 2 - January).

-2. Q: How will I know which modules are offered in January and August semester?
+2. Q: How will I know which courses are offered in January and August semester?

-Ans: The website for the modules offered every semester will be published about one to two months before the new semester.
+Ans: The website for the courses offered every semester will be published about one to two months before the new semester.

 3. Q: How long does it take for me to complete the GC-CF programme under normal circumstances?

 Ans: Candidates can complete the programme between one to two semester(s), depending on individual’s time commitment.
-It will also depend greatly on how many modules candidates take per semester, and whether the preferred modules are being offered
+It will also depend greatly on how many courses candidates take per semester, and whether the preferred courses are being offered.

 4. Q: How do I locate the venue of my classrooms?

-Ans: You may refer to this link: Directions to find out the venue of your classrooms.
+Ans: You may refer to the SoC venues page to find out the venue of your classrooms.